 Minimum standards for certification in condominium and planned development law, provided in Rule 6-30.3, include:

-- At least five years of full-time law practice;
+At least five years of full-time law practice;

 substantial involvement — 40 percent or more — in the practice of condominium and planned development law during the three years preceding application;

-- Completion of 50 hours of continuing legal education within the three years immediately preceding application; and
+Completion of 50 hours of continuing legal education within the three years immediately preceding application; and

-- A written examination demonstrating knowledge, skills and proficiency in the field of condominium and planned development law.
+A written examination demonstrating knowledge, skills and proficiency in the field of condominium and planned development law.

-All applicants for board certification or recertification should carefully read the Rules Regulating The Florida Bar (Rules) and be sure you have met each of the requirements prior to filing your application.
-Unless the Rules provide for a waiver of a specific requirement, each of the requirements must be met by the dates indicated in the rule.
+All applicants for board certification or recertification should carefully read the Rules Regulating The Florida Bar to be sure you have met each of the requirements prior to filing your application.
+Unless the rules provide for a waiver of a specific requirement, each of the requirements must be met by the dates indicated in the rule.